Agile Portfolio Management

-In this article, we define what Agile portfolio management is, share its common rules and practices, and propose reliable Agile portfolio management tools that will help you to succeed.
+In this article, we define what Agile portfolio management is, share its common rules and practices, and offer reliable Agile portfolio management tools that will help you to succeed.

 If you try to find an Agile portfolio management definition, you will probably find numerous results and variations.
 Google it and you’ll see.

-Let’s say, Agile portfolio management is about how a particular company identifies, organizes, manages, and prioritizes different products.
-This is done to optimize the value development in a manner that’s sustainable in the long run.
+Let’s say, Agile portfolio management is about how a particular company identifies, organizes, manages, and prioritizes different products. it helps you to optimize the value development in a manner that’s sustainable in the long run.

 Agile portfolio management guarantees that the organization provides its customers with the best value for their investment.
 An effective portfolio manager understands and follows all Agile principles.
 He/she considers different factors needed to efficiently manage various projects and teams.
 In fact, Agile portfolio management helps businesses to respond more quickly to rapidly changing market conditions.